AHalarewicz/TimeSeriesAnalysis/README.md

 ### To run all of the steps sequentially, simply run the make file.
       $ make prediction

-Install requirements > Download and Format data > Train the model > Make Predictions
+This will: Install requirements > Download and Format data > Train the model > Make Predictions

 # Jupyter Notebooks